Student loans: Good or Bad Debt?

-Getting into University now means getting into debt.
-Becoming a student now means becoming a borrower of large sums of money for most and in 2012 it could be up to £42,000 debt.
-However, it’s not all doom and gloom.
-It’s important for students to know the difference between good debt and bad debt.
+Becoming a student now means becoming a borrower of large sums of money for most, and from 2012 it could be up to £42,000.

 However, the idea of totting up huge amounts of debt still proves to be a major worry for many students.
 In fact, clocking up student debt and making regular student loan repayments to the student loan company long after university may even put many prospective students off the idea of going to university completely.